 I began working with and offering SS frets as soon as they first became available (begged Ken Warmoth for some raw wire when I first heard about it in 2001).
 As in all areas of my service, I do not try to push it on folks, but do suggest that players with a heavy fretting hand grip (fret eaters) consider SS for a longer lasting fret job (like Rob Fahey’s main gigging acoustics).
 I have fretted electric and acoustic guitars and electric basses with SS by request.

-Refrets begin with a base price of $300, Plek’d and set up to your spec, you supply two sets of strings.
+Refrets begin with a base price of $300, Plek’d and set up to your spec, plus two sets of strings (you may supply, one set for work, one set to play upon completion - working sets have a short life.
 Strings for scanning must be conductive as the Plek uses continuity to find the string paths and begin building its map of the fingerboard, so no corroded or coated strings (Elixir, Cleartone, Daddario EXP etc); coated strings can be installed post Plek leveling for the final set up if desired.
 If you do not supply strings, you will be provided shop Daddarios and billed accordingly.

-Partial refrets are billed the full Plek level and set up $160 plus $7/fret (plus applicable additional qualifiers listed above).
+Partial refrets are billed the full Plek level and set up $180 plus $9/fret (plus applicable additional qualifiers listed above).